thomashuffman/EventIQ/README.md

 ## Getting Started

-To set up and run eventIQ locally, follow these instructions:
+To set up and run EventIQ locally, follow these instructions:

 ### Prerequisites